“WHAT THE HECK IS THAT?”

 Now that front shocks are coming into play, the field is beginning to level.
 But there is still a speed difference.

-The bikes are slower than a regular mountain bike on tricky technical sections, when climbing, fast descents and extremely rocky sections.
+These rides are slower than a regular mountain bike on tricky technical sections, when climbing, fast descents and extremely rocky sections.
 They are not an overall “sluggish” ride, or even as slow as you might think.
 Keeping up with other riders is not really a problem except for some of those specific conditions.

 Otherwise, don’t count the regular bikes out just yet.